jstromsoe/reach-docs/docs/apm-integration.md

 ### APM integration

 Since ReachView version **0.3.0** Reach supports RTK-enhanced coordinates output to Navio and Pixhawk autopilots.
-To make this possible, we implemented a custom gps protocol we call **ERB**(Emlid Reach binary protocol).
+To make this possible, we implemented a custom gps protocol we call **ERB**(Emlid Reach Binary protocol).

 Although **ERB** support has already been added to APM master, there was no release yet to include it.
 Therefore we provide stable binaries with ERB support for all the APM supported vehicles.
-You can find them [here]().
+You can find them [here](http://files.emlid.com/apm/px4-reach.zip).

 The setup we recommend goes as follows: